 Anahita Razmi

-Anahita Razmi is a German-Iranian visual artist working with moving images, photography, installation, and performance.
-In her artistic practice, Anahita Razmi frequently employs strategies of appropriation and contextual displacement.
-Her work explores relationships between image, culture, and power, as well as questions of identity and representation.
-She studied Media Art at the Bauhaus University Weimar, the Pratt Institute New York, and Sculpture at the State Academy of Fine Arts Stuttgart.
-Razmi’s works have been exhibited internationally, including the Museo Jumex in Mexico City (2018) and the 55th Venice Biennale.
-Among other awards and honors, she received a fellowship from the Kulturakademie Tarabya in Istanbul (2020/2023) and the Goethe at LUX Residency in London (2018).
-Razmi currently works as a lecturer in the BA Fine Art (4D Pathway) at Central Saint Martins College of Art and Design in London and is a substitute professor for digital and time-based art at ABK Stuttgart.
+The German-Iranian artist Anahita Razmi works with moving images, photography, installation, and performance.
+In her artistic practice, Anahita Razmi frequently employs strategies of appropriation and contextual displacement, questioning relationships between image, culture, and power, as well as identity and representation.
+She studied Media Art at the Bauhaus University Weimar, at Pratt Institute New York, and Sculpture at the State Academy of Fine Arts Stuttgart.
+Anahita Razmi’s works have been shown internationally, including at Museo Jumex, Mexico City (2018) and the 55th Venice Biennale.
+In addition to various awards and honors, Anahita Razmi received a fellowship from the Tarabya Cultural Academy in Istanbul (2020/2023) and the Goethe at LUX Residency in London (2018).
+She is currently working as a lecturer in the BA Fine Art (4D Pathway) program at Central Saint Martins College of Art and Design in London and as a visiting professor for Digital and Time-Based Art at ABK Stuttgart.